-The choice of a vertical coordinate among all those offered in NEMO, even if it is made through a namelist parameter, must be done once of all at the beginning of an experiment.
+The choice of a vertical coordinate, even if it is made through a namelist parameter, must be done once of all at the beginning of an experiment.
 It is not intended as an option which can be enabled or disabled in the middle of an experiment.
-Three main choices are offered (Fig. 3.3a to c): z-coordinate with full step bathymetry ( $ln\zco$ =true), z-coordinate with partial step bathymetry ( $ln\zps$ =true), or generalized, s-coordinate ( $ln\sco$ =true).
-Hybridation of the three main coordinates are available: hybrid s-z or s-zps coordinate (Fig. 3.3d and 3.3e).
-When using the variable volume option $key\vvl$ ), the coordinate follow the time-variation of the free surface so that the transformation is time dependent: z(i,j,k,t) (Fig. 3.3f).
-This option can be used with full step bathymetry or s-coordinates (hybride and partial step coordinates not yet implemented in NEMO v2.3).
+Three main choices are offered (Fig. 3.3a to c) : z-coordinate with full step bathymetry ($ln_zco=true$), z-coordinate with partial step bathymetry ($ln_zps=true$), or generalized, s-coordinate ($ln_sco=true$).
+Hybridation of the three main coordinates are available : s-z or s-zps coordinate (Fig. 3.3d and 3.3e).
+When using the variable volume option key_vvl) (i.e. non-linear free surface), the coordinate follow the time-variation of the free surface so that the transformation is time dependent : z(i, j, k, t) (Fig. 3.3f).
+This option can be used with full step bathymetry or s-coordinate (hybride and partial step coordinates have not yet been tested in NEMO v2.3).

 Contrary to the horizontal grid, the vertical grid is computed in the code and no provision is made for reading it from a file.
-The only input file is the bathymetry (in meters).
-After reading the bathymetry, the algorithm for vertical grid definition differs between the different options:
+The only input file is the bathymetry (in meters)2.
+After reading the bathymetry, the algorithm for vertical grid definition differs between the different options :

-- zco set a reference coordinate transformation $z_0(k)$ , and set $z(i, j, k, t) = z_0(k)$ . - zps set a reference coordinate transformation $z_0(k)$ , and calculate the height at the deepest levels using the bathymetry, to obtain the final three-dimensional depth and scale factor arrays. - sco Smooth the bathymetry to fullfill the hydrostatic consistency criteria and set the three-dimensional transformation. - s-z and s-z/ps.
-Smooth the bathymetry to fullfill the hydrostatic consistency criteria and set the three-dimensional transformation z(i,j,k), and possibly introduce masking of extra land points to better fit the original bathymetry file
+- zco set a reference coordinate transformation $z_0(k)$, and set $z(i, j, k, t) = z_0(k)$. - zps set a reference coordinate transformation $z_0(k)$, and calculate the thickness of the deepest level at each (i, j) point using the bathymetry, to obtain the final three-dimensional depth and scale factor arrays. - sco smooth the bathymetry to fulfil the hydrostatic consistency criteria and set the threedimensional transformation. - s-z and s-zps smooth the bathymetry to fulfil the hydrostatic consistency criteria and set the three-dimensional transformation z(i, j, k), and possibly introduce masking of extra land points to better fit the original bathymetry file

 Generally, the arrays describing the grid point depths and vertical scale factors are three dimensional arrays (i, j, k).
 In the special case of z-coordinates with full step bottom topography, it is possible to define those arrays as one-dimensional, in order to save memory.
-This is performed by defining the key\zco C-Pre-Processor (CPP) key.
-To improve the code readability while providing this flexibility, the vertical coordinates and scale factors are defined as functions of (i, j, k) with "fs" as prefix (examples: fsdep-tht, fse3t, etc) that can be equal to three-dimensional arrays, or a one dimensional array when key\zco is defined.
-These functions are defined in the file $domzgr\substitute.h90$ of the DOM directory.
-They are used through the code, and replaced by the corresponding arrays at the time of pre-processing (CPP capability).
+This is performed by defining the key_zco C-Pre-Processor (CPP) key.
+To improve the code readability while providing this flexibility, the vertical coordinate and scale factors are defined as functions of (i, j, k) with "fs" as prefix (examples : fsdeptht, fse3t, etc) that can be either three-dimensional arrays, or a one dimensional array when key_zco is defined.
+These functions are defined in the file domzgr_substitute.h90 of the DOM directory.
+They are used throughout the code, and replaced by the corresponding arrays at the time of pre-processing (CPP capability).